Sports Medicine

 -

-Non-member / Core Family Practice Member
+Non-Member / Core Family Practice Member

-New Patient: $200 / $170
+Initial Consultation: $200 / $170

-Follow Up: $100 / $85
+Follow-Up Consultation: $100 / $85

 -

-Non-member / Core Family Practice Member
+Non-Member / Core Family Practice Member

-Trigger Point/Steroid Injection: $75 / $64
+Trigger Point Injection Therapy (Needling): $75 / $64

-Prolotherapy: $200 / $170
+Tendons, Ligaments: $200 / $170

-Needle Tenotomy: $175 / $150
+Ultrasound-Guided Percutaneous Needle Tenotomy: $175 / $150

 -

-Non-member / Core Family Practice Member
+Non-Member / Core Family Practice Member

 -

-Non-member / Core Family Practice Member
+Non-Member / Core Family Practice Member

-New patient visit: $200 / $170
+Initial Consultation: $200 / $170

-Follow up visit: $100 / $85
+Follow-Up Consultation: $100 / $85

 -